About Experiments

 - Track the settings you used for previous versions of your pipeline.

 Before you start experimenting, you must prepare an evaluation dataset containing the questions and gold answers and a pipeline to evaluate.
-The experiment runs on all the files you have in your workspace at the time when you create the experiment.
+The experiment runs on all the files you have in your workspace at the time you created it.

 Here's what happens during an experiment run:

-- deepset Cloud runs all the questions from your evaluation dataset through the pipeline that you chose for evaluation.
+- deepset Cloud runs all the questions from your evaluation dataset through the pipeline you chose.

 - The pipeline searches for answers in all the files that were present in your workspace when you created the experiment.

-- deepset Cloud then compares the results that the pipeline returned with the answers that you labeled in the evaluation dataset and calculates the metrics that you can use to tweak your pipeline.
+- deepset Cloud then compares the results that the pipeline returned with the answers you labeled in the evaluation dataset and calculates the metrics you can use to tweak your pipeline.

 Running experiments is a formal way to evaluate your model and see how often it predicts the correct answer.